RavitejaBadugu/Google-QUEST-Q-A-Labeling/README.md

 # ->tokenizer_folder -path: in api_file folder
 It contains 3 files for tokenization. config.json,tokenizer.json and vocab.txt

+These files you will get from hugging face.

 # ->.env -path: in utils folder

 It contains::